wrschneider/wrschneider.github.io/_posts/2017-01-17-dont-redux-all-the-things.md

 It's debatable whether Redux is a Flux implementation, but it fills the same niche of state management.

 Another good rule of thumb is "do whatever is less awkward."
-So don't rush to Redux All The Things.
+Don't rush to Redux All The Things.
 Instead, introduce Redux gradually, when it solves a specific problem--you can even mix local state and Redux on the same component.